flutter/website/src/get-started/flutter-for/uikit-devs.md

-If you are in doubt, remember this rule: if a widget changes outside of the `build` method (because of runtime user interactions, for example), it’s stateful.
+If you are in doubt, remember this rule: if a widget changes outside of the `build` method (because of runtime user interactions, for example), it's stateful.
 If the widget never changes, once built, it's stateless.
-However, even if a widget is stateful, the containing parent widget can still be stateless if it isn’t itself reacting to those changes (or other inputs).
+However, even if a widget is stateful, the containing parent widget can still be stateless if it isn't itself reacting to those changes (or other inputs).

 The following example shows how to use a `StatelessWidget`.